polvinc/DHEM/README.md

   <img src="images/DHEM_assembly/DHEM_assembly-3.jpeg" width="48.4%">
 </p>

 The harmonic reducer model chosen [CSF-17-100-2UH](https://harmonicdrive.de/fileadmin/user_upload/Harmonic_Drive_Gears_EN_1050860_06_2022.pdf#page=50) is the same as [Alan](https://alanz.info/posts/2022/07/diy-mount/) DIY mount.
 You can find lots of them on ebay.
 This one has a reduction ratio of 1/100.
 It has the good fortune to meet my requirements, and to have been tested for another equatorial mount.
 Why deprive yourself?
-According to datashet, it can handle more than 50Nm of torque and it also has a very comfortable permissible radial load of over 70Kg.
+According to datasheet, it can handle more than 50Nm of torque and it also has a very comfortable permissible radial load of over 70Kg.
 <p align="center">
   <img src="images/OnStep_calc.jpeg" width="96.8%">
 </p>